wazo-pbx/xivo-blog/content/articles/testing-interaction-between-mobile-applications.md

 ![callkeep](https://user-images.githubusercontent.com/2076632/52963046-ca98b200-336c-11e9-8c82-590c0bed8839.gif)

-For the past couple weeks, we've been working on how to automate integration tests on our mobile application.
+For the past couple weeks, we've been working on the creation of automated integration tests for our new mobile application.
 This application is built with react-native and uses edge technologies like native WebRTC, native UI with ConnectionService or CallKit (see our library [callkeep](https://github.com/wazo-pbx/react-native-callkeep)) and wake up push notification.

-Avoiding regression on a large application like this seems to be a huge challenge, but we're making big steps in the automation process.
+Avoiding regressions on such a large application is a huge challenge.
+We are making big steps in the automation process to fulfill that goal.

 ## You Must Choose, but Choose Wisely

-The first step of our journey was the choose a testing framework that will fit our needs.
-Software like Selenium or Appium have proven they value, but they're also slow and flaky.
+The first step of our journey was the choose a testing framework that would fit our needs.
+Software like Selenium or Appium have proven there value, but are slow and flaky.
 At the end of our investigation, we've selected [Detox](https://github.com/wix/Detox) to run our tests.
-Detox generates less flaky tests, because it monitors the app waiting for interaction or requests to finish before moving to the next instruction.
+Detox generates less flaky tests, because it monitors the app waiting for interactions or requests to finish before moving to the next instruction.

 ## A Telephony App: We Need More Power

 Testing interaction on a single application is pretty straightforward: tap on button and see what happens.
-But what if we have to test interactions between multiple devices ?
-Detox doesn't document how to run 2 devices and check how to interact.
-So we need to dig a little bit.
+But what if we have to test interactions between multiple devices?
+Detox doesn't document how to run 2 devices and check how they interact together.
+Some digging was required.

 ## Starting Another Device

-To launch another device, we need another instance of `Detox`, and call `launchApp` on it `device` attribute:
+To launch another device, we needed another instance of `Detox`, and to call `launchApp` on its `device` attribute:
 ```js
 // Takes configuration from package.json (our test are ran with `yarn e2e:test:ios` or `yarn e2e:test:android` so can we check the environment variable `npm_lifecycle_event`)
 const deviceConfig = require('../package.json').detox.configurations[process.env.npm_lifecycle_event === 'e2e:test:ios' ? 'ios.sim.debug' : 'android.emu.debug'];